harmoneer/taman/blog/second.md

 ## 🌻 Current Progress: Prototype Complete

-Since Devlog #1, we've implemented nearly all planned features, transforming Focus Garden from a concept into a working TUI app.
+Since Devlog #1, we've implemented nearly all planned features, transforming Taman from a concept into a working TUI app.
 The app is built in Rust using:

 - **ratatui** for core TUI widgets (BarChart, List, Scrollbar, etc.)
 - **tui-big-text** for large timer and streak displays